jasonpedely/jasonpedely/README.md

 -->

 ### Hey!
 I'm Jason 👋
-#### I am a recent Masters in Business Analytics graduate from the University of Utah and am currently seeking a job in data analysis that will give me the opportunity to utilize my skills in SQL and Data Visualization.
-I enjoy answering complex questions and solving problems using different kinds of data analysis techniques inlcuding predictive analytics.
+#### I enjoy answering complex questions and solving problems using different kinds of data analysis techniques inlcuding predictive analytics.
-#### Work that I am proud of include 'Maverik Time-Series Forecasting', 'House Prices Prediction' and 'World Life Expectancy Data Analysis' among others that are listed below.
-Feel free to check them out by following the links.
-My professional goals include solving important problems using machine learning and artificial intelligence.

 - 🔭 I’m currently working on Data Engineering projects using SQL and Python
 - 🌱 I’m currently learning how to solve Data Engineering problems at scale